- Open the meeting with a leader-led prayer.

-Review the tools taught the previous weeks.
+- Review the tools taught in the previous weeks.
 Ask someone to explain it and see if anyone had an experience applying it.

-Look at The Big Picture together.
-Read it slowly so people have an idea of where they are in the disciple making process.
+- Look at the Overview together.
+Read it slowly so people can have an idea of where they are in the disciple-making process.

-Read about Foundation Studies.
-It is important to read the complete instructions about each week's tool.
+- Read about Foundation Studies.
+It is essential to read the complete instructions about each week's tool.

-Model what you just read.
-Demonstrate the tool with the entire group.
+- Demonstrate the tool with the entire group.
 Do an abbreviated version of Foundation Study.
-Pick a study, ask one person to read a verse, ask another to give an answer, and ask another to read the notes.
+Pick a study, ask one person to read a verse, ask another to answer, and ask another to read the notes.

-Practice what you just modeled.
-Divide the group into smaller units and move them into break away groups.
+- Practice what you just modeled.
+Divide the group into smaller units and move them into breakaway groups.
 Direct them to practice with each other what they just saw modeled.
-Have the group pick one Foundation study, and one person serve as the teacher while the rest of the group are students.
+Have the group pick a Foundation study, and one person serves as the teacher while the rest of the group are students.
 Rotate the teacher position after each point of the Foundation Study.

-Offer a resource: Mission Creep, by Larry Osborne.
-This is not required reading and will not be discussed in the meetings.
+- Offer a resource.
+Mission Creep, by Larry Osborne.
+It is not required reading and will not be discussed in the meetings.

 - Watch Evangelism Quotes (2:22) or Missional Church (1:59) For reflection.